aws-samples/aws-deployment-pipeline-reference-architecture/examples/cdk-application-pipeline/README.md

 # Overview

-Reference implementation of application pipeline from DPRA that includes a CI/CD pipeline to build an application and deploy via AWS CloudFormation across 3 different environment accounts.
+Reference implementation of application pipeline from DPRA that includes a CI/CD pipeline to build an application and deploy via AWS CloudFormation across different accounts for each environment.

 ![Pipeline Diagram](docs/pipeline.png)